Amazon scoops up exclusive rights to celebrity podcast 'SmartLess'

-June 29 (Reuters) - Amazon.com Inc (AMZN.O) said on Tuesday it had signed an exclusive rights deal with "SmartLess", a podcast hosted by Hollywood actors Jason Bateman, Will Arnett and Sean Hayes in which they talk to other celebrity guests.
+(Reuters) - Amazon.com Inc said on Tuesday it had signed an exclusive rights deal with “SmartLess”, a podcast hosted by Hollywood actors Jason Bateman, Will Arnett and Sean Hayes in which they talk to other celebrity guests.

 New episodes of “SmartLess” will be released a week early and exclusively on Amazon’s podcast platform Wondery and Amazon Music, the company said.
 The episodes will also be available ad-free on Wondery+, the channel’s subscription membership.